-Women are the backbone for strengtherningof the Economy.
+Women are the backbone for strengtherning of the Economy.
 The Govt. of Odisha also focusing on Women Empowerment through inclusive social inclusion.
 Mission Shakti, OLM and ORMAS are the main Nodal Agencies at District Level for focusing on it.
-Refer Table 8.1 & 8.2 of Volume II)

 2.9.14 Irrigation Project: